alexgorji/tutorial-ansible-django-docker-cloud/README_Step_5.md

 2. **Add a media volume to backend service if needed**:
    - If the project's variable `media_volume` is true, add a volume to the Docker Compose file for backing up uploaded files.
 Uploaded media files will remain existing in a volume named `media_volume-<PROJECT_NAME>` in case domain files are deleted on the server.
 To remove all files, remove this volume on the server.

-3. **Setup nginx service and update configuration files to use static and media files**:
+3. **Setup Nginx service and update configuration files to use static and media files**:
    - Add two locations to Nginx configuration files to serve static and media files.

 4. **Add a db service for using postgres**: